The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: More on the approximate notion of unitary G-equivalence

 \begin{proof}(corollary \ref{cor:closenessofreductions})

 According to lemma \ref{lemma:tracedistancefidelity},

 which implies

-where we have used the fact that the sum of the trace of the elements of the reduction onto the irreps is one.
-Combining this bound with theorem \ref{approximate_theorem} we obtain the desired result. \end{proof}
+where we have used the fact that the sum of the traces of the elements of the reduction onto irreps is 1.
+Combining this bound with theorem \ref{approximate_theorem}, we obtain the desired result. \end{proof}